 For some reason, pumpkins have become the hallmark of the start of the Fall season.
 You may have noticed this trend from the abundance of pumpkins and pumpkin flavored products lining store and supermarket shelves.
 For example, just walk into Trader Joe’s and you’ll be surrounded by pumpkin shaped pasta shells, pumpkin pasta sauces, pumpkin soup, pumpkin cookies and pumpkin spices.
 I think it probably has something to do with Halloween and Carved Jack-O’-Lanterns in October…

-A satisfying vegan, egg-free, dairy-free, soy free, nut-free and gluten free (if gluten-free pasta is used) dish that is simple to put together using carving pumpkins, pie pumpkins or even Kabocha squashes (known as Japanese pumpkins) which will leave your family asking for more!
+A satisfying vegan, egg-free, dairy-free, soy free, nut-free and gluten free (if gluten-free pasta is used) dish that is simple to put together using sugar pumpkins or Kabocha squashes (known as Japanese pumpkins) which will leave your family asking for more!

 - 1 ½ cups cooked red lentils [268 g]